openbaton/docs/docs/vnfm-generic.md

 | TERMINATE           |  During the termination of the corresponding VNF

-The available parameters are defined into the VirtualNetworkFunctionDescriptor fields:
+The available parameters are defined in the VirtualNetworkFunctionDescriptor fields:

-* provides
+* **provides**: it contains the VMs parameters which will be available after the instantiation (e.g. IP) for other VNFs.
-* configurations
+* **configurations**: it contains specific parameters which you want to use in the scripts.

-In the INSTANTIATE scripts, the parameters defined into these two fields are then available as environment variables into the script exactly as defined.
+In the INSTANTIATE scripts, the parameters defined in these two fields are then available as environment variables into the script exactly as defined (i.e. you can get by $parameter_name).

-In the MODIFY scripts, the INSTANTIATE parameters are still available but plus there are environment variables that come from a VNFDependency.
+In the MODIFY scripts, the INSTANTIATE parameters are still available but plus there are environment variables that come from other VNF sources, where they are specified in the provides field.
-These kind of parameters are defined into the _requires_ and the VNFDependency->parameters fields, and are then available as $*type_of_vnf_source*.*name_of_parameter*.
+These kind of parameters are defined in the _requires_ fields (of the VNF target) and the VNFDependency->parameters fields (of the NSD), and are then available as $*type_of_vnf_source*.*name_of_parameter* (in the VNF target).

 ### VMs termination

 As for VMs deployment, VMs termination is done by the NFVO.
 Specific scripts can be run before termination by putting them under the TERMINATE lifecycle event.

-## Specify the endpoint in the VNFD and launch the Generic VNFM
+## Specify the endpoint in the VNFD

 To use the Generic VNFM for managing a VNF just set "generic" in the endpoint field of the VNFD.
 ```json